-scount on the provision, i.e. charging in lity to its future value. terest on the provision n to increase the Dr Finance cost (income statement) \$xx Cr Rehabilitation provision \$xx Depreciate the as sset (which includes a component relating t o the rehabilitation prov vision) Dr Depreciation expense (income statement) \$xx Cr Accumulated depreciation \$xx
+Unwind the discount on the provision, i.e. charging interest on the provision to increase the discounted liability to its future value.
+Dr Finance cost (income statement) \$xx Cr Rehabilitation provision \$xx Depreciate the asset (which includes a component relating to the rehabilitation provision) Dr Depreciation expense (income statement) \$xx Cr Accumulated depreciation \$xx